mgalka/gnuplot-py/README.txt

 <http://www.gnuplot.info>.
 You also need a copy of the numpy package, which
 is available from the Scipy group at <http://www.scipy.org/Download>.

-Gnuplot.py uses Python distutils
+Gnuplot.py uses Python setuptools if available, otherwise distutils
 <http://www.python.org/doc/current/inst/inst.html> and can be
-installed by untarring the package, changing into the top-level directory, and typing "python setup.py install".
+installed by untarring the package, changing into the top-level directory, and typing "python setup.py install" with sufficient privileges.
 The Gnuplot.py package is pure Python--no compilation is necessary.

 Gnuplot.py is structured as a python package.
+Via setuptools this installs as an egg package (use unzip -t egg_name.egg to check content).
+If you want to install in a subdirectory as distutils does, you can use eg the install command (change path as needed)
+"sudo python setup.py install --single-version-externally-managed --root / "
+or add the option zip_safe=False to setup in setup.py.
-That means that it installs itself as a subdirectory called `Gnuplot' under a directory of your python path (usually site-packages).
-If you don't want to use distutils you can just move the main Gnuplot.py directory there and rename it to "Gnuplot".
+On Debian based systems add to above command the option "--install-layout=deb" After install, a package `Gnuplot' is present (as egg or as subdirectory under a directory of your python path (usually dist-packages).
+If you don't want to use setup.py you can just move the main Gnuplot.py directory there and rename it to "Gnuplot".

 There are some configuration options that can be set near the top of the platform-dependent files gp-unix.py (Unix), gp_mac.py (Macintosh),